CutmanMike/twitchy-doom/commands/SpawnMonster.md

 ## Parameters
 ```
 Actor - The actor to spawn.
+Distance - The minimum distance away from the player (in 128 map units) in order for the Actor to spawn.
+Default is 1.
+Distance=Random - Use a random distance.
+Effect - The effect actor to spawn when the Actor is spawned.
+NoLOS - Spawn the actor even if a player is in line of sight.
 ```

 `Actor` should be a valid Actor class.
 If the monster class is invalid, it will choose a random monster from the existing pool of monsters.
 If the class is a RandomSpawner, it will choose a monster from the result of that RandomSpawner.

+`Distance` changes how far away the actor must be from a player in order to spawn.
+The value is multiplied by 128 map units.
+If you specify a value of 3, it will try to spawn the actor at least 384 map units away.
+If it cannot find a safe location at this distance it will try one closer to the player.
+Specifying Random will pick a random value between 1 and 50.

 ## Examples